Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-We next study the impact of the fabricated bullseye antennas on the optical properties of quantum dots charged with single electrons, which offer a useful spin qubit for quantum information processing.
-Using a series of ultrashort above-band laser pulses (i.e., they are much shorter than the optical emission rates of the dot), we locate the optical transitions of such a dot coupled to another bullseye antenna [Fig. 3 (a)].
-Sweeping the external magnetic field (see supplementary material) shows that these four transitions at $B=9$ T emerge from the Zeeman splitting of a single optical transition at $B=0$, indicating their origin from a charged dot.
-At $B=9$ T, the $\sim$ 1 nm spectral detuning of these optical transitions from the main resonance of the antenna allows us to clearly distinguish between the emission of photons from the dot with the emission from the antenna.
-Compared to dots in the bulk, the laser power required for the saturation of the photoluminescence signal from the quantum dot in the antenna is an order of magnitude weaker, and the intensity of this signal is $\approx$ 25 stronger.
-These outcomes indicate that the antenna provides an efficient optical interface for exciting and collecting light from the dot.
-Furthermore, as photons emitted via different optical transitions of charged quantum dots have polarizations orthogonal to each other, our observation of photoluminescence from all four transitions indicates the ability to excite the dot with arbitrarily polarized light.
-We note, however, that the photoluminescence signals collected from the horizontally polarized transitions are weaker than the ones collected from the vertically polarized transitions.
-These differences in the intensity arise due to a small spectral splitting of polarization modes of this particular antenna due to fabrication imperfections (see supplementary material).
-Despite such quantitative differences, the ability to access quantum dots with light beams orthogonal to each other is crucial for the realization of pulse sequences for coherently controlling the quantum dots spin for quantum information processing, which typically require circularly polarized light \cite{Press2008,Stockill2016,Farfurnik2021}.
+We examine a bullseye cavity coupled to such a spin, namely a single electron spin qubit confined in a ("charged") quantum dot.
+Under an external magnetic field of $B = 9$ T, the application of a series of ultrashort above-band laser pulses (i.e., they are much shorter than the optical emission rates of the dot) reveals the optical transitions of the dot [Fig. 4 (a)].
+Compared to dots in the bulk, the laser power required for the saturation of the photoluminescence signal from the quantum dot in the cavity is an order of magnitude weaker, and the intensity of this signal is $\approx$ 25 stronger.
+Optically accessing the device should be even more efficient for light in spectral resonance with the cavity, namely spectrally detuned by $\sim$ 1 nm from the optical transitions of the dot.
+Here, due to the observed spectral detuning, the Purcell enhancement of photon emission via the optical transitions of the examined electrically charged dot of $[\approx 8-9$, inset of Fig. 4 (a)] is smaller than the one observed for the uncharged dot [Fig. 2(b)].
+However, this spectral detuning can be leveraged to boost the efficiency of optical pulses that coherently control the quantum dot spin applied in resonance with the cavity, as such pulses must be spectrally detuned from the dot's optical transitions \cite{Press2008,Stockill2016,Farfurnik2021}.
+Another observation that highlights the potential of bullseye cavities for boosting spin coherent control is the emission of photons from all four optical transitions of the dot.
+As illustrated by Fig. 4 (a), the charged quantum dot emits photons at polarizations orthogonal to each other, with directions dictated by the external magnetic field.
+The observation of photoluminescence from all four transitions is consistent with the expected polarization degeneracy of the cavity mode (i.e., if a polarization mode was too spectrally detuned, we would have not observed the two emission lines with polarizations associated with it).
+We note that the collection of horizontally polarized light is less efficient than that of the vertically polarized light due to a small spectral splitting of polarization modes of this particular cavity caused by fabrication imperfections.
+Despite such quantitative differences, the ability to access quantum dots with light beams orthogonal to each other is crucial for the realization of pulse sequences for coherently controlling the quantum dots spin for quantum information processing utilizing circularly polarized light \cite{Press2008,Stockill2016,Farfurnik2021}.